AndresBo/phonebook-app/README.md

 - Nodemon: automatically restart application the app when file changes.
 - Supertest: used during testing to make HTTP requests to backend.
 - Eslint: identifies problems like syntax errors, style violations and bugs in our javascript code.

+## Deployement
+- The production build of the frontend is copied to the root of the backend repository.
+- The backend is configured to show the frontend main page: build/index.html.
+This is achived by using express middleware (static)[https://expressjs.com/en/starter/static-files.html] as 'app.use(express.static('build'))'.